SteveJustin1963/tec-JOY/README.md

 draft do not use

-A typical jojstick has 2 of 10k pots for XY. by read and write 0 or 1 to a port we can charge / discharge the C of an RC circuit. by timing the duration it takes to charge or discharge a fixed value C we can estimate the value of R which estimates the postion. the duration = R*C, with C a constant, dur=C.
+A typical jojstick has 2 of 10k pots for XY. i see so many chucked out im old consoles etc, and cheap to buy. by read and write 0 or 1 to a port we can charge / discharge the C of an RC circuit. by timing the duration it takes to charge or discharge a fixed value C we can estimate the value of R which estimates the postion. the duration = R*C, with C a constant, dur=C.